-- The "2 sec" self-timer setting is best when shooting with a slow shutter speed, because it helps to avoid blurring of images due to hand movement. - The following functions are not available for use in combination with the Triple Self-timer.
-Business Shot, movie recording functions
+- The "2 sec" self-timer setting is best when shooting with a slow shutter speed, because it helps to avoid blurring of images due to hand movement. - You cannot use the self-timer to record a snapshot during movie recording. - The following functions are not available for use in combination with the Triple Self-timer.
+BEST SHOT recording (Business Cards and Documents, Whiteboard, etc., Old Photo), movie recording functions